kenesu-h/chat-plays-ftl/README.md

 original idea, which again I can't really do until I get direct access to the game's state and related information through an API or something.
 I do have a few things that are well within the realm of possibility, however.
-- Code's due for a cleanup despite the fact that I literally just wrote this.
+- The code is due for a MAJOR cleanup despite the fact that I literally just wrote this.
+Abstraction would be nice in several areas
-  It's kinda been done with the intent of just getting it to work, and as a result, there are some things that could be made... more efficient, to say the least.
-As it stands, it's not really indicative of how I would usually structure a bot like this, so it'd be nice to refactor a bunch of stuff and encapsulate individual jobs in classes.
-- I'll add an easier way to change the bot's prefix, which will probably involve command line arguments or a configuration file.
-Maybe both.
 - Although the asynchronous, Internet-facing parts of this code can't be tested easily, unit-testing everything else seems pretty feasible.
+- It might be fun to play around with making this support other games too.